dropbox/dropbox-sdk-rust/README.md

 `git submodule update` to fetch them.

 The generated code is checked in under `src/generated` in order to simplify building.
-To regenrate or update it, run `./generate.sh dropbox-api-spec`.
+To regenerate or update it, run `python generate.py`.
 Doing so requires a working Python environment and some dependencies.
 See the Stone documentation for details.

 ## Status of this SDK